R3Conclave/conclave-core-sdk/docs/docs/known-issues.md

 # Known issues

 The Conclave API is by now mostly stable, but small changes may still occur.
-In particular we may change the mock enclave API in future, and adjust mail to support streaming access.
+In particular we may adjust mail to support streaming access.
 You should expect to spend a few minutes updating your code between releases, but not more.

 This release ships with the following known issues that we plan to address in future versions: